prashanthannam/Posts_App/README.md

-# A Vue-Native application with backend server buid using Node.js
+# A Vue-Native application with a Node.js server and sqlite database.

 <p align="center">
 <img src="images/img1.gif" width="350">